gergelypolonkai/smsgateway/README.md

 Configuration
 -------------

-Currently, there are no configurable parts exist.
+Currently, there are no configurable parts exist, everything is hard-coded.
 My plans are:

-* File paths for FileSender, FileAuth and FileLogger (currently these are hard-coded)
+* File paths for FileSender, FileAuth and FileLogger
 * Executable path for GnokiiSender
 * Database parameters for DatabaseSender, DatabaseAuth and DatabaseLogger